Killer8Hyper/Killer8Hyper/README.md

-- 👋 Hi, I’m Jave Bantilan a college student from QCU
+- 👋 Hi, I’m Jave Bantilan, a college student from QCU.
-- 👀 I’m interested in programming, typing, watching videos and playing games.
+- 👀 I’m interested in programming, typing, watching videos, and playing games.
-- 🌱 I’m currently learning some programming languages... and I'm planning to be Full Stack Developer
+- 🌱 I’m currently learning some programming languages and am planning to be a Full Stack Developer.
-- 📫 How to reach me ... you can contact via my gmail.com account: bantilan.jave.alba@gmail.com
+- 📫 You can reach me via my Gmail account: bantilan.jave.alba@gmail.com

 <!---
 Killer8Hyper/Killer8Hyper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.